NAME

 EXAMPLES

-2. Define the T90 and T50 intervals using the columns TIME and RATE in "example.lc" in its first extension, and the total burst interval as defined in the first extension of the file "example_burst.gti".
-Write the T90 and T50 GTIs found to a new file "example_t90t50.gti" which will have two extensions containing the T90 and T50 results in respective order.
+2. Define the T90 and T50 intervals using the columns TIME and RATE in the first extension of "example.lc" and the total burst interval defined by the first extension of "example_burst.gti".
+Write the T90 and T50 GTIs to a new file "example_t90t50.gti".

 SEE ALSO